bdqnghi/ggnn.tensorflow/README.md

 ## What is GGNN?
 - Solve graph-structured data and problems
 - A gated propagation model to compute node representations
-- Unroll recurrence for a fixed number of steps and use backpropogation through time
+- Unroll recurrence for a fixed number of steps and use backpropagation through time
 - An output model to make predictions on nodes

 ## Requirements